Izofeu/blogger-discord-py/README.md

 11. Edit channelid.txt with a channel ID the bot will listen to
 12. Start the bot
 13. Send a message with a video file attachment in the listening channel
+14. Send a valid tags command
-14. Open a webpage that has appeared in the bot's console, log in with your Google account and grant access to Blogger API
+15. Open a webpage that has appeared in the bot's console, log in with your Google account and grant access to Blogger API
-15. Shut down the bot, set loginDebug to false
+16. Shut down the bot, set loginDebug to false
-16. Start the bot
+17. Start the bot

 # Updates?
 I plan on releasing updates eventually.
 My goal is to make everything as documented and as user friendly as possible.
 Some of the things plannned: an sql database instead of text files, a proper config file and very maybe a multi server support.
 However, because right now I don't need any extra features, I can't promise I will release any updates.
 There's a possibility of me losing interest in the project, most likely because I won't need it anymore and I'd rather create something new that will be of value to me rather than maintain a project that doesn't benefit me at all.
 Chances are, if you're reading this it means I published the bot because I don't use / need it anymore.
 And the most important part is, a bot like this is extremely niche, the amount of people / servers that could benefit from it or would like to use it is close to zero.